Program Book Advertising

 All students are accepted on scholarship.
 Many would not be able to attend without this financial assistance.
 Each year, $6,000 needs to be raised for each student attending the Institute.
 Efforts to secure these funds for the 2018 Festival are ongoing.
 The Institute is grateful to everyone who participated in making the 2017 program a success.
 Our goal is to raise a total of $540,000 to provide scholarships for the estimated 90 students expected to attend the 2018 festival.

 By supporting this effort, you will be making a difference in the life of a talented young musician.
 Your tax-deductible gift will also help sustain Round Top Festival Institute and its mission.

 The Round Top Festival Institute has always counted on the support of friends, both old and new, to sustain its mission of providing outstanding music education opportunities to qualified students.
 The rigorous and intense six-week program has proven to be very successful in helping these students become better musicians and establish higher standards for themselves, as well as advance their careers.

 We are pleased to note that alumni of the Institute now perform professionally on six continents, and include Sheryl Staples, Principal Associate Concertmaster, New York Philharmonic (New York, New York); Eugene Asti, Piano Faculty, Guildhall School (London, England); and Nicholas Stovall, Principal Oboe, National Symphony (Washington, D.C.), among others.

 Consider a gift now.

 Scholarships are at the core of our educational mission and support the students through the six weeks of private lessons, chamber music studies and orchestral studies, resulting in the public concerts that many of you experience throughout the summer season.
-Full tuition scholarships are $5,500 and offer an important level of commitment.
+Scholarships are $6,000 and offer an important level of commitment.
 Contributions at every level are greatly needed and appreciated.

 a 501(c)(3) public non-profit educational foundation since 1972.